-Position: Oppose Status: Senate Committee on Education
+Position: Oppose Status: Failed to be voted out of the Senate Committee on Education

 Scheduled for a hearing in the Senate Committee on Education on March 27.